oscarwzt/court-vision/README.md

 The performance of this system is underwhelming, see below confusion matrix:
 <img src="display_images/conf_mat.png" alt="Confusion Matrix" width="500"/>

 We looked at the feature map to see if the model is looking at the wrong thing.
-It seems like ResNet is look at the correct things: we can tell that some of the filters are looking at the net, and some are looking at the ball (if present).
+It seems like ResNet is looking at the correct things: we can tell that some of the filters are looking at the net, and some are looking at the ball (if present).

 Empty basket:

 <img src="display_images/miss_heatmap.png" alt="Miss Heatmap" width="500"/>

-with a ball:
+With a ball:

 <img src="display_images/made_heatmap.png" alt="Made Heatmap" width="500"/>